-In the event treaty protection is available, a foreign taxpayer is required to file a US tax return to claim the exemption.
+The US has bilateral income tax treaties with approximately 56 countries.
+Generally, these treaties do not prevent an individual or company, residing in a treaty jurisdiction, from being subject to US federal income tax on services performed domestically.
+The same holds true for a US company performing services in a treaty country.
+If treaty protection is available, a foreign taxpayer is required to file a US tax return to claim the exemption.
 Significant penalties can be imposed for failure to file a treaty-based return in a timely manner.
-Nevertheless, while an exemption may be available from federal income taxes, state and local taxing jurisdictions in the

-US are not bound by tax treaties and therefore may still impose a tax upon the contractor.
+Nevertheless, while an exemption may be available from federal income taxes, state and local taxing jurisdictions in the US are not bound by tax treaties and therefore may still impose a tax upon the contractor.

-40 Currency controls
+Currency controls

-Are there currency controls that make it difficult or impossible to change operating funds or profits from one currency to another?
+40 Are there currency controls that make it difficult or impossible to change operating funds or profits from one currency to another?